The following guidelines apply to petitions written for Arts and Sciences requirements:

 Natural Science Lab Sequence: Transfer students who have two lab science courses (i.e. Geology LD and Chemistry 120) may petition to use the courses for the Natural Science Lab Sequence even though the courses are not a sequence or a package.
 UT freshmen and sophomores (non-transfers) must complete a full sequence of a lab science.
 These students have ample opportunity to fulfill the requirement as stated.

 Social Science: Two departments must be represented.

 Arts & Humanities: All students MUST have at least one List A course.
 Two departments must be represented.

 Non-US History: US History is not acceptable except in the case of an international student who did not have US History in high school.
 If a graduating student is unable to complete a sequence because the required course is not being offered, the student may petition to take two courses from different sequences.
 The courses should be from different periods of History.
 For example, History 261 matched with Africana Studies 236.

-Global Challenges (Fall 2015 Catalog and beyond): Substitutions must focus on international issues facing today’s world and cannot simply address issues of the past (though a combination of historical and contemporary concerns is acceptable).
+Global Challenges: Substitutions must focus on international issues facing today’s world and cannot simply address issues of the past (though a combination of historical and contemporary concerns is acceptable).
 Courses taken at UT that are not on the approved list will not be accepted for Global Challenges.